LoyolaChicagoBooks/curricula/source/30-software-engineering/content.rst

 Eiffel has been used in a variety of applications, including finance, telecommunications, aerospace, and education.
 It remains a popular choice for developers who value its strong typing and its ability to produce efficient and reliable code.

 Rational Numbers - Eiffel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. note:: Working with Eiffel in modern times is a bit challenging.
+While the following code is likely correct, compiling it successfully remains elusive.
+Nevertheless, the principles of DbC are illustrative.
+We will demonstrate these principles with well-supported modern languages.
+Thus far, our attempts to create multi-module programs in EiffelStudio (outside of the IDE) have not been successful.

 .. code-block:: eiffel